fnxt-js/core/docs/src/pages/en/introduction.md

 layout: ../../layouts/MainLayout.astro
 ---# FNXT

-- a library for JavaScript and TypeScript.
+- 🚀 a functional JavaScript and TypeScript experience.
-- focuses on a functional JavaScript and TypeScript experience.
+- 🤗 does not mutate values
-- it does not mutate values
+- 🍎 a small footprint through tree shaking

 ## Installation
 ```shell